-Option Туре Description and Default Values Server String The SAP HANA instance.
-Default value is 127.0.0.1:30015.
-DbUserName DbPassword String The user name and password for the SAP HANA database instance.
-Generally, DbUserName and DbPassword are encrypted in b1s.conf unless DbUserName="SYSTEM" or "sa" - then Service Layer doesn't perform the decryption on the 2 fields Default value is: SYSTEM and manager respectively.
-As of 9.1 patch level O6, these two options are optional and NOT recommended to set, because Service Layer can get them from the SLD server.
-They are used only when the SLD server does not work.
-License Server String Default value is 127.0.0.1:40000.
-This option takes effect as of 9.1 patch level 05 for working with the license server and the SLD server.
+Option Туре Description and Default Values Server String The database server.
+License Server String This option takes effect as of 9.1 patch level 05 for working with the license server and the SLD server.
 The license server and the SLD server share the same address.
 SessionTimeout Integer Measured by minutes.
 Defines the timeout period for each session.
 Default value is 30 (minutes).